 It’s also important to know some key dates as dividend investors:

 Declaration Date -> Ex-Dividend Date -> Record Date -> Payable Date

 The Declaration Date is when a company officially announces it will pay a dividend.
 The Ex-Dividend date is the date that you must be holding the stock order to receive the dividend.
 If you purchase the stock on or after this date, you will not receive the next dividend.
 The Ex-Dividend is usually one business day before the Record Date, which is date by which you must be on the company’s records as a shareholder in order to receive the dividend.
 Last but not least, the Payable Date is when the dividend is actually paid and you will see the money in your account.

 Exxon is currently paying $.87 per share on a quarterly basis.
 Exxon last increased its dividend in April of 2019.
 Future increases are unknown at this time.

 How often are dividends paid?

 Dividends are typically paid quarterly by most companies, though some pay semi-annually or annually.
 Exxon pays its dividend quarterly.

 What is the ex-dividend date for Exxon (XOM)?

 To capture the dividend payout, an investor must own the stock prior to the ex-dividend date.
-Exxon’s last ex-dividend date was February 10, 2020 for the March 10, 2020 dividend payment.
-The next ex-dividend date is May 12, 2020 for the June 10, 2020 dividend payment.
+Exxon’s last ex-dividend date was May 12, 2020 for the June 10, 2020 dividend payment.
+The next ex-dividend date is estimated to be around August 12, 2020 for the September 2020 dividend payment.